Corvallis, Oregon: Green power

 According to the federal Environmental Protection Agency report on its "green power communities", Corvallis is among the top cities in the nation in terms of buying electricity produced from renewable resources.
 Corvallis purchases more than 126 million kilowatt-hours of green power annually, which amounts to 21% of the city's total purchased electricity.

 Fire department

-The Corvallis Fire Department is headed by Fire Chief Ben Janes as of February 14, 2022 and currently has four stations in the City and 1 station located in the Corvallis Rural Fire Protection District staffed by 1 paid Lieutenant and several Resident Interns.
+The Corvallis Fire Department is headed by Fire Chief Ben Janes as of February 14, 2022, and currently has four stations in the City and 1 station located in the Corvallis Rural Fire Protection District which is staffed by 1 paid Lieutenant and several Interns.
 A sixth fire station was shuttered several years ago due to budgeting shortfalls and remains closed to date.
-Corvallis Fire provides ALS ambulance service for all of Benton County with 5 frontline ambulances.
-In 2021 CFD ran almost 10,000 calls for service.
+Corvallis Fire provides ALS ambulance service for all of Benton County with 6 frontline ambulances.
+In 2024 CFD ran around 12,000 calls for service.
 The Corvallis Professional Firefighters IAFF Local 2240 represents all line personnel and prevention staff.